-Croatia: Oil company to modernize Rijeka refinery30.
-January 2014. / SEE Energy News
+Croatia: Oil company to modernize Rijeka refinery, SEE Energy News

 INA’s refinery in Urinj has 17 non-conformities to be solved in order to obtain the environmental permit.
 This showed the study of Eco Ina that was recently presented at the public display in Kostrena.
 In the process of obtaining permit, INA needs to compare the current situation in the refinery with the state of reference documents that define the best available techniques (BAT).
 Ina has to install particle separator in FCC unit and DENOX filters

 Mirko Budisa, one of the makers the study pointed out that the number of defects is not large given the economic situation and investment.
 The refinery should be in line with the European Framework Directive by 2018, and Croatia regulation gives some earlier periods.
 As for the emission there are several non-compliances with the emission of particulates from the FCC, in which the particle separator should be installed.